redFrik/udk18-Discrete_Structures/udk180118/README.md

 )).play;
 )

-//sc already use osc internally - between sclang and scsynth (the server) OSCdef.trace(true, true);  //turn on osc debugging
+//sc already uses osc internally - between sclang and scsynth (the server)
+//to see the messages run this line...
+OSCdef.trace(true, true);  //turn on osc debugging
-//these messages we will later also send off to unity
+//these messages we will later pass on to unity

 (
 Pdef(\pat1, PmonoArtic(\avclick,